 Do you know what’s surprisingly under-represented?
 Pricing strategies.

-No one is talking pricing strategies because no one truly understands it.
+No one is talking about pricing strategies because no one truly understands it.
 Optimizing your pricing has a 4x greater impact on your revenue than acquisition.

 The right pricing strategies are the difference between a business that takes off and one that barely breaks even.

 We want you through thrive.
 So in this post, we’re going to cover:

 - The most important factors to consider in your pricing strategy

 - The different types of pricing strategies you can use to grow your business profitable from day one